Mary Morris Knowles: The young woman

 Mary resisted family and religious authority.
-She exercised her right to choose her own spouse: amongst Quakers during at time it was a high priority for women to be married suitably.
+She exercised her right to choose her own spouse: amongst Quakers during that time it was a high priority for women to be married suitably.
 This led to a fiery dispute between Mary and John Kendal, a Quaker disciplinarian, and to Mary writing "Memoirs of M.M., Spinster of the Parish", a letter to Kendall but also a social text showing how opinions differed concerning the education and conduct of women, the preparations for domestic life and particularly a woman's freedom to choose her spouse.
 Within the "Memoirs" Mary also wrote a short essay entitled "the Pudding Making Mortal".
 In this essay she argued that since "accidents may happen to the best puddings in the world," every housewife should be taught science.
 It compares how she and other well-educated sisters would react to a bursting bag of pudding compared to others not so well-educated.
 She believed, similarly to her contemporary Elizabeth Carter, that intellectual rigour could be applied to cooking as in other areas of study.